bitcoin-sv-specs/brfc-merchantapi/README.md

 ### Performance

-mAPI 1.2.3 includes performance optimisation – in some cases submitTransaction throughput is 4x better than in mAPI 0.1.1 even though mAPI 1.2.3 stores data about transactions in database and mAPI 1.1. did not maintain any state.
+mAPI 1.2.3 includes performance optimisation - in some cases submitTransaction throughput is 4x better than in mAPI 0.1.1 even though mAPI 1.2.3 stores data about transactions in database and mAPI 1.1. did not maintain any state.
 This is due to new RPC functions implemented on bitcoind:
--	Submittranscations RPC – enables submission of multiple transactions at the same time
+-	Submittransactions RPC - enables submission of multiple transactions at the same time
 -	Getutxos RPC -  enables retrieval of batch of UTXOs (mAPI 1.1. had to retrieve whole transactions to obtain desired UTXO)

 ## Data Flow Diagram